 It costs more to sit and drink your coffee in Venice.
 Why not stand as the locals do and ingratiate yourself into Italian culture?
 This is a general rule for most Italian cities including Rome.

 If you want to sit down for a coffee, try and find a cafe that is away from tourist hotspots.
 I had a reasonably priced cappuccino at Serra dei Giardini.

 This is a lovely converted greenhouse cafe located in Viale Giuseppe Garibaldi.
 They also do a lovely house red for €3.50.

 If you simply must have food or drink in a Venice tourist hot spot then at least make sure wherever you visit is worthwhile.

 If you want to spoil yourself I would recommend enjoying a Spritz at Caffè Florian, on busy St Mark’s Square.

 It is the oldest cafe in Venice and has been open since 1720.
 It’s totally one of the most Instagrammable cafes in Venice.

 Admire the lavish, Neo-Baroque decor and listen to a quartet of musicians playing elegant pieces of music.

-I paid around €13 for an Aperol Spritz, whilst this is quite steep, it did also come with some small snacks, which you would hope at that price!
+It costs €13 for an Aperol Spritz, whilst this is quite steep for one drink.
+The spritz did come with some small snacks though, which you would hope at that price,

-I also had a great seat to listen to the musicians.
+I also had a great seat to listen to the musicians in Caffè Florian.
 I also managed to make my drink last for an hour and a half.
 Like a pro.